-The incidents listed in the Illicit Discharge Summary 2018-2019 report include potential (having entered the storm sewer system but not having entered the live waterway) and actual illicit discharges (having entered the storm sewer system and the live waterway).
+The incidents listed in the Illicit Discharge Summary 2019-2020 report include potential (having entered the storm sewer system but not having entered the live waterway) and actual illicit discharges (having entered the storm sewer system and the live waterway).
 Other suspect illicit discharges (dumping activity or spills away from the storm sewer system) are tracked and enforced as needed.
-Significant suspect illicit discharges are included below.
+A list of incident dates is provided below.
 Further information is available by request.